psibir/psibir.github.io/_posts/2023-06-06-Automating Expiry Tracking.md

 ## Installation

-To install SpoilerTracker, follow these steps:
+To install Spoiltracker, follow these steps:

 1. Clone the repository from GitHub: